 11.04 Compare the interest savings on a 15-year, fixed-rate mortgage to a 30-year, fixed-rate mortgage.
 11.05 Discuss the pros and cons of an Adjustable-Rate Mortgage (ARM).
 11.06 Explain the five components of an ARM.
 11.07 Calculate the interest rate adjustments on an ARM loan.
+11.08 Determine when a reverse mortgage might be a viable mortgage tool.
 12.0 Demonstrate an understanding of acquiring financing for a property - the student will be able to: 12.01 List three federal statutes that control the information a lender may obtain and consider when qualifying an applicant.
 12.02 List the four basic loan processing procedures.
 12.03 List two of the latest trends in mortgage lending brought about by computer technology.
 12.04 Differentiate between qualifying the borrower and qualifying the property.
 12.05 Describe how lenders are using credit scoring to assist in the underwriting process.
 12.06 Itemize at least three sources of income that will be counted when qualifying a buyer.
 12.07 List the components of a full title report.
 12.08 Describe the differences between an owner's title insurance policy and a lender's title insurance policy.
 13.0 Demonstrate an understanding of closing real estate transactions - the student will be able to: 13.01 Name the steps that a sales associate must follow after writing a contract to ensure a timely closing.
 13.02 List the things that a sales associate should do after a closing.
 13.03 Describe the reasons why a licensee might not want to personally order repairs on a property and what steps can be taken to protect the sales associate from liability.
 13.04 List at least four objectives of a pre-closing inspection.
 13.05 Describe the reasons a real estate sales associate should provide closing documents to the buyer and seller at least one day in advance of a closing.
 13.06 Describe the methods lenders use to set up an escrow account for prepaid taxes, hazard insurance, and private mortgage insurance.
 13.07 Calculate prepaid interest for a new loan.
 13.08 Calculate the expenses on the closing statement.

 13.09 Prepare and review a HUD-1 settlement statement.

-14.0 Demonstrate an understanding of analyzing and managing investment property - the student will be able to: 14.01 Categorize the three basic changes and trends in the economy.
+14.0 0 Demonstrate an understanding of analyzing and managing investment property - the student will be able to: 14.01 Categorize the three basic changes and trends in the economy.
 14.02 Itemize the four phases of an economic cycle.
 14.03 List the major headings of an income property financial statement.
 14.04 Enumerate the four major property maintenance categories.
 14.05 List at least three different advertising mediums that help to market rental property.
 14.06 Describe the uses and benefits of a show list.
 14.07 Specify at least five of the essential elements of a valid lease.
 14.08 Identify and explain the purpose of three of the financial reports an apartment building owner needs.
 14.09 Describe those property managers who are exempt from the provisions of F.S.
-475.
+475. 14.10 Calculate the Return on Investment (ROI) for a specific investment property.